-- 1. All notes in the rule book relative to state adoption are not adopted except Rule 4, Section 2, Article 2.
+- All notes in the rule book relative to state adoption are not adopted except Rule 4, Section 2, Article 2.
 MPA has adopted the rule which terminates a game when a team, after five and one-half innings, is ten runs ahead in baseball for J.V or 9th grade games.
-This rule may NOT be waived for J.V or 9th grade games. - 2.
-Schools may play 5-inning doubleheader games during the regular season.
+This rule may NOT be waived for J.V or 9th grade games. - Schools may play 5-inning doubleheader games during the regular season.
 Five-inning games will have the ten-run rule in effect after 2 1⁄2 or 3 innings.
 All post-season games will be 7 innings. - 3.
 At the varsity level, games will be terminated at 4 1/2 innings or 5 innings depending on who is ahead by ten runs during the regular season; however, coaches have the option to waive the ten-run rule by mutual consent during the pre-game meeting.
-NOTE: <a href="https://doi.org/10.1001/jhear.1 - 4.
+NOTE: THE TEN-RUN RULE IS IN EFFECT DURING REGIONAL AND STATE TOURNAMENT COMPETITION. - 4.
 Games called for darkness, weather conditions, or any other reason and is an official game (five innings or 4 1/2 with home team ahead or 2 1⁄2 or 3 innings in a 5-inning game) if tied shall be recorded as a tie; if less than official game, it shall be replayed in its entirety.
 By mutual agreement of the school administration a game that is not yet official may be terminated and the score will stand.
-There will be no tie games in tournament competition.
+There will be no tie games in the tournament competition.
 Tie games in tournament competition must be replayed in their entirety. - 5.
+Games that start on a field may not be moved to another field without mutual consent.

-Schools must reschedule a postponed game on the next mutually open date (including Saturday) regardless of home field advantage, pitching limitation, etc. In the case of disagreement between schools, the Baseball Committee Chairperson will set a date.
+- 6. Schools must reschedule a postponed game on the next mutually open date (including Saturday) regardless of home field advantage, pitching limitation, etc. In the case of disagreement between schools, the Baseball Committee Chairperson will set a date.
 SCHOOLS MAY NOT RESCHEDULE GAMES INTO THE LAST WEEK OF THE SEASON WITHOUT THE PERMISSION OF THE CHAIRPERSON.
-Schools/leagues may schedule NO MORE THAN ONE GAME during the last week of the season. - 6.
+Schools/leagues may schedule NO MORE THAN ONE GAME during the last week of the season. - 7.
+Games that go into extra innings will continue without modification until a winner is declared. - 8.
 Maine has no protest rule or option.
 If a rule interpretation or application is in question, the issue must be discussed and resolved before resumption of play.

-Coaches raising a question must have a rule book and/or bulletin in their possession and make specific reference to the rule at issue.

-7. BASEBALL PITCHING RULE -- The Baseball Committee has adopted the following pitching limitation rule.
+Coaches raising a question must have a rule book and/or bulletin in their possession and make specific reference to the rule at issue. - BASEBALL PITCHING RULE -- The Baseball Committee has adopted the following pitching limitation rule.
 Violations of this rule result in the forfeiture of the game for the use of an ineligible player.
 (Adopted 8/90, Revised 6/96, 6/97, 11/17)